Skip to page content

 When can I go back to work?

-We suggest that you stay off work for 4 to 8 weeks; this depends on the nature of your job.
-Please talk about this with your consultant or GP.
+We suggest that you stay off work for 4 to 8 weeks; this will depend on the nature of your job.
+Please discuss this with your consultant or GP.

 What about my sex life?